Advertiser Disclosure

 For example, let’s say you purchase a cup of coffee for $2.25; the app will automatically SAVE $0.75 (rounding up to the nearest $1), or $2.75 (if rounding up to the nearest $5), or $7.75 (if rounding up to the nearest $10).

-4. Up to 2.00% High-Interest Savings Rate: Your entire balance (both savings and spending) earns at a 0.5%, 1.50%, or 2.00% rate.
-This makes the KOHO account one of the best savings accounts in Canada.
+4. High-Interest Savings Rate: Your entire balance (both savings and spending) earns interest.

 5. Real-Time Insights: Have you ever wondered where all your money goes at the end of the month?
 KOHO shows your spending categories and how much goes to what.
 It also shows how your spending compares to other KOHO users.